+In 2010 Simon Roberts was selected as the official British Election Artist, an appointment made by the Speaker’s Advisory Committee on Works of Art, to create an historic record of the UK General Election.
 Traversing the length and breadth of the country in a motorhome during the official 24 days of electioneering, Roberts aimed to capture as many political parties, in as wide a variety of constituencies as possible.
-In the spirit of We English he continued to use a tripod-mounted, large format plate camera, often shooting from the top of his vehicle.
+In the spirit of his previous major work, We English, he continued to use a tripod-mounted, large format plate camera, often shooting from the top of his vehicle.
 This allowed him a wide field of view, far removed from the up close and personal shots that are familiar from news media.
-His attention focused on the relationship between the canvassing politicians and the voting public.
-He recorded not only the three main political parties but also the smaller parties and independent candidates running for public office.
+His attention focused on the relationship between the canvassing politicians and the voting public, situated within the British landscape.

 The Speaker’s Advisory Committee on Works of Art, established in 1954, is a cross-party group of Members appointed by the Speaker to advise on the use and management of the Parliamentary Art Collection in the House of Commons.
 In 2001 the official artist was Jonathan Yeo, with David Godbold chosen for 2005.
 In 2015 the artist was Adam Dant in 2017 Cornelia Parker received the commission.